ビアカフェ バテレ

 Pair your meal with one of Rio's two Belgian beers.
 The fruity Uijin wheat beer in particular is light and refreshing, reminiscent of the staple beers offered in Japan, making it the easiest beer to pair with any meal.
 There’s another version called Uijin Yuzu Blonde, which is infused with aromatic yuzu citrus peels from Kochi prefecture.
 Both are available on tap.

 An oasis in the office tower jungle of Otemachi, this rather descriptively named eatery bathes in natural light thanks to wall-size windows and a partially glass-encased terrace.
-Pub grub including fish and chips, pizza and lamb chops is combined with a competent lineup of beers, including six varieties turned out by the Kawagoe-based Coedo brewery.
+Pub grub including fish and chips, pizza and pork chops is combined with a decent lineup of beers, including six varieties from the Kawagoe-based Coedo brewery.

 Advertising